 Mother Nature Has Spoken Stop What You're Doing to My Planet or...

 I'll Stop You Myself

 Every night on the news, there's a story on climate change.
 Once relegated to the end of each show it now makes headlines every day.
 From baseball-size hail to flooding to severe multiple year droughts and wild fires that consume thousands of acres of land and homes to F5 tornadoes to massive mudslides burying entire neighborhoods.

-We need not look any further than the devastating fires in wine country in Northern California in October 2017, the worst wild fires in California's history, burning 200,000 acres, the size of New York.
-More than 40 people killed, so badly burned that the only way remains could be identified was by serial numbers on metal implants, if any.
+We need not look any further than the devastating fires in wine country in Northern California in October 2017, the worst wild fires in California's history, burning near 200 square miles, 1000 times the size of Disneyland.
+More than 40 people killed, so badly burned that remains could only be identified by serial numbers on metal implants, if any.
 Not even teeth remained in some.

 We watch on TV, Facebook or Twitter as other people's lives and property are turned into shards of glass, flakes of wood, piles of ash, and mole-infested homes, shaking our heads in disbelief as we eat our hot dinner in the comfort of our warm cozy homes, never thinking for a moment that it could happen to us.

 So, what will it take to convince people that we're responsible for, and living in, the most dangerous life-threatening climate in modern history?
 Does one's neighborhood need to be annihilated?
-Do loved ones need to die?
+Do loved ones need to die in our arms?
 Do we need to be left standing alone in a pile of ash feeling nothing but despair and fear because all that we owned and loved has been swept away?
 What does it take for humans to understand that climate change is real, is here now, and is destroying our planet and us?
 This is not normal, people.
 The proof is in the evidence before you.

 A one degree increase may not sound like much but it's huge, and it's already changed the world's weather.
 Imagine what six degrees will do.
-The documentary below is presented by National Geographic, and is well worth your time.
+The documentary below, presented by National Geographic, and is well worth your time.
 It clearly defines how each rising degree significantly changes the world's weather patterns, which affects our water supply, food chain, and slowly diminishes our odds for survival.